Your cart

 Are Lab Grown Diamonds Graded?

-Yes — exactly the same way mined diamonds are.
-Lab grown diamonds are certified by the same independent gemological laboratories: the IGI (International Gemological Institute) and the GIA (Gemological Institute of America), using the same Four Cs framework:
+Yes — lab grown diamonds are graded by the same independent gemological laboratories as mined diamonds, using the same Four Cs framework:

-One Surprising Bonus: Lab Grown Diamonds Are Often Purer
+One Surprising Detail: Lab Grown Diamonds Are Often Purer

 So Why Does This All Matter?